aaronvstory/claude-code-windows-setup/GITHUB_SETUP.md

 Before sharing, update the README:

-1. Replace all `YOUR-USERNAME` with your actual GitHub username
+1. Replace all `aaronvstory` with your actual GitHub username
 2. Update clone URLs
 3. Update issue tracker URLs
 4. Add your contact info (optional)